GoDenisGo/MergeSort/README.md

 The algorithm then compares the elements in each sub-slice and merges them together in a sorted order.
 This process of sorting and merging repeats until there is one sorted slice containing all the original elements.

 The time complexity of O(NlogN) for the Mergesort algorithm is consistent across its Worst, Average and Best times.
-This makes the algorithm useful when consistency is key.

 ### Installation
 To run this program, clone it from git and import it to a main project.